nolanlab/cytospade/README.md

 For direct integration of NetBeans and the github repository, download and install the [nbgit plugin](http://code.google.com/p/nbgit/downloads/list).
 Then, from the menu bar, click Team>Git>Clone other... and copy-and-paste the full HTTP URL for the github repository (above, https://username@github.com/nolanlab/cytospade.git).
 Note that this does not work with branches yet, and will pull from the master.

 After you build the project (the hammer in the toolbar), there will be two jars created in the `dist/` directory, `CytoSPADE.jar` and `CytoSPADE.dist.jar`.
-The latter has all the non-Cytoscape dependencies compiled in, and is the file you should copy to the CytoScape plugins folder as `CytoSPADE.jar`.
+The latter has all the non-Cytoscape dependencies compiled in, and is the file you should copy to the CytoScape plugins folder.
 You can set your build script to automatically copy the dist.jar to your plugins folder by modifying `build.xml` with the following:
 To the "-post-jar" target at the end of the file, add the following two lines between `</jar>` and `</target>`:

 ```